stepankuzmin/tilelive-postgis/README.md

   if (error) throw error;

   source.getTile(0, 0, 0, (error, tile, headers) => {
-    // `error` is an erroror object when generation failed, otherwise null.
+    // `error` is an error object when generation failed, otherwise null.
     // `tile` contains the compressed image file as a Buffer
     // `headers` is a hash with HTTP headers for the image.
   });